LawrenceRadburn/Periodic-Table-of-Elements/README.md

 ## What I've Learned

 ### CSS Grid
 While making the periodic table of elements, I found it most practical to deploy a grid layout using CSS.
-The grid layout has 18 columns and nine rows.
+The grid layout has 18 columns and 11 rows.
 Particular buttons has to be placed in specific grid locations.
 Using the shorthand grid-template-rows and grid-template-columns I was able to achieve this.